nushell/nushell.github.io/book/modules/creating_modules.md

 As mentioned briefly in the Overview above, modules can be created either as:

-* `<module_name>.nu`: Useful for simple modules
+1. `<module_name>.nu`: "File-form" - Useful for simple modules
-* `<module_name>/mod.nu`: Useful for organizing larger module projects where submodules can easily map to subdirectories of the main module
+2. `<module_name>/mod.nu`: "Directory-form" - Useful for organizing larger module projects where submodules can easily map to subdirectories of the main module

-The `increment.nu` example above is clearly an example of the former.
-Let's convert it to the directory form:
+The `increment.nu` example above is clearly an example of (1) the file-form.
+Let's try converting it to the directory-form:

 ```nu
 mkdir increment